-The Lord Mayor, in conjunction with the Liaison Judge and the Chairman of the Birmingham Bench, presides at the swearing in ceremonies for new magistrates.
+The Lord Mayor, in conjunction with the Liaison Judge and the Chairman of the Birmingham Bench, presides at the swearing-in ceremonies for new magistrates.
 In recent years there has been an expanded range of informal connections that are much appreciated.

-The Lord Mayor meets with members of the Judiciary on a number of occasions and through the Honorary Recorder may sit with the Judge in trials held in Birmingham.
+The Lord Mayor meets with members of the Judiciary on several occasions and, through the Honorary Recorder, may sit with the Judge in trials held in Birmingham.